Remnants of the nonrelativistic Casimir effect on the lattice

-When $s$ is an even number, $E_\mathrm{Cas}^{[s]}=0$ because of $\Gamma(-s/2)$.
-Also, an alternative interpretation, it is well known that the Casimir energy for relativistic particles with a nonzero and finite mass is characterized by the modified Bessel function, and its infinite-mass limit goes to zero~\cite{Hays:1979bc,Ambjorn:1981xw,Plunien:1986ca}.}.
-Also in this sense, the Casimir effect for ``nonrelativistic'' particles seems to be prohibited.
-However, the clear understanding for such a tendency is still not enough.
+When $s$ is an even number, $E_\mathrm{Cas}^{[s]}=0$ because of $\Gamma(-\frac{s}{2})$.
+Also, an alternative interpretation, it is well known that the Casimir energy for relativistic fields with a nonzero and finite mass is characterized by the modified Bessel function, and its infinite-mass limit goes to zero~\cite{Hays:1979bc,Ambjorn:1981xw,Plunien:1986ca}.}.
+Also, in this sense, the Casimir effect for nonrelativistic fields seems to be prohibited.
+However, the understanding of such a tendency is still not clear.

-In this Letter, we theoretically study the Casimir effect for degrees of freedom with some types of dispersion relations {\it on the lattice}, by using a lattice regularization approach \cite{Ishikawa:2020ezm,Ishikawa:2020icy}\footnote{Studies of the Casimir effect using the lattice regularization are still not so much.
-For early works, see Refs.~\cite{Actor:1999nb,Pawellek:2013sda}.}.
-We show that the Casimir effect for lattice degrees of freedom with an even-order dispersion tends to be absent (which is consistent with the case in continuous space), but a remnant of the Casimir effect survives in a short distance (which is distinct from the continuous case).
+In this letter, we theoretically study the Casimir effect for degrees of freedom with some types of dispersion relations on the lattice, by using a lattice regularization approach \cite{Ishikawa:2020ezm,Ishikawa:2020icy}\footnote{Studies of the Casimir effect using the lattice regularization are still few.
+For early works for scalar fields, see Refs.~\cite{Actor:1999nb,Pawellek:2013sda}. }.
+We show that the Casimir effect for quantum fields on the lattice with an even-order dispersion tends to be absent (which is consistent with the case in continuous space), but a remnant of the Casimir effect survives in a short distance (which is distinct from the continuous case).
 We call this phenomenon the {\it remnant Casimir effect}.
-This effect gives us the deeper understandings of the Casimir effect, and moreover it will be experimentally observed in finite-size condensed matter systems, such as thin films, narrow nanoribbons, and short nanowires of materials.
-Throughout this work, we use the natural units $\hbar = v = 1$ for the reduced Planck constant $\hbar$ and the velocity of a particle $v$.
+This effect gives us a deeper understanding of the Casimir effect, and moreover, it will be experimentally observed in finite-size condensed matter systems, such as thin films, narrow nanoribbons, and short nanowires of materials.
+Throughout this letter, we use the natural units $\hbar = v = 1$ for the reduced Planck constant $\hbar$ and the velocity of a particle $v$.